Why blog? Blogging is underestimated; there are multiple benefits of blogging. It is an effective way to grow a business ultimately for free.

 Develop a voice to influence an industry

-You may be the most well equipped, knowledgeable person in your industry, but if people don’t know about you they will not get in touch.
+You might be the most knowledgeable person in your industry, but people won’t contact you if people don’t know you.
+Use a blog to be understood.

-The advantage of using a blog is that you can be heard.

-Write down your opinion, facts and insights in blog posts.
+Write down your opinions, facts, and insights in blog posts.
+Video and images will strengthen that.
 Show the audience the depth of your knowledge.